Reedy diagrams in V-model categories: Abstract

 \section{Abstract}

-We study the category of Reedy diagrams in an $\mm$-model category, explicitly, we show that if $I$ is a small category, $\mm$ is a closed symmetric monoidal category and $\mc$ is a closed $\mm$-module, then the diagram category $\mc^I$ is a closed module over the diagram category $\mm^I$.
-We then prove that if further $I$ is a Reedy category, $\mm$ is a monoidal model category and $\mc$ is an $\mm$-model category, then, with the Reedy model category structures, $\mc^I$ is an $\mm^I$-model category provided that $\mm$ is cofibrantly generated with cofibrant unit.
+We study the category of Reedy diagrams in a $\mm$-model category.
+Explicitly, we show that if $K$ is a small category, $\mm$ is a closed symmetric monoidal category and $\mc$ is a closed $\mm$-module, then the diagram category $\mm^K$ is a closed symmetric monoidal category and the diagram category $\mc^K$ is a closed $\mm^K$-module.
+We then prove that if further $K$ is a Reedy category, $\mm$ is a monoidal model category and $\mc$ is a $\mm$-model category, then with the Reedy model category structures, $\mm^K$ is a monoidal model category and $\mc^K$ is a $\mm^K$-model category provided that either the unit $1$ of $\mm$ is cofibrant or $\mm$ is cofibrantly generated.